smaremanda/add-in-docs/docs/excel/excel-add-ins-javascript-programming-overview.md

-# Excel add-ins JavaScript programming overview
+# Excel JavaScript API programming overview

-This article covers the fundamentals of using the JavaScript APIs to build add-ins in Excel 2016.
-For detailed specifications of the Excel JavaScript APIs, read the [reference](excel-add-ins-javascript-api-reference.md) page.
+This article covers the fundamentals of using the Excel JavaScript API to build add-ins for Excel 2016.
+For more details about the Excel JavaScript API, see the [reference](excel-add-ins-javascript-api-reference.md) page.

 ## The basics